The Criterion Collection, a continuing series of important classic and contemporary films presents Hedwig and the Angry Inch.

 - “So if any of you out there are looking for the song that’s going to be your big hit, you should pay attention, because we’re talking to Phil Collins’ people.
 But then again … aren’t we all?”

 Festooned in grandiose blonde wigs and flea market glitz, Hedwig is a glam underdog further supported by a shockingly credible rock score.
-The rock musical is a hard genre to plausibly pull off, but Stephen Trask (of the band Cheater and appearing in the film as one of Hedwig’s guitarists) bring a true punk sensibility to the film, ably jumping genres to tell Hedwig’s story.
+The rock musical is a hard genre to plausibly pull off, but Stephen Trask (of the band Cheater and appearing in the film as one of Hedwig’s guitarists) brings a true punk sensibility to the film, ably jumping genres to tell Hedwig’s story.
 A listen to the Hedwig charity album, Wig in a Box, reveals Trask’s musical achievement as a canonical list of rock musicians including Frank Black, Sleater-Kinney, Spoon, and The Breeders cover each track with inviolable authority.
 Trask’s soundtrack ably paces the film with alternating rhythms, initially swaying from strutting grandeur (“Tear Me Down”) to sincere musicianship (“The Origin of Love”) to winking comedy (“Sugar Daddy”) to manic aggression (“Angry Inch’), then settling into an elegiac tone of loss (“Wicked Little Town”) before Hedwig’s final destruction (“Exquisite Corpse”) and rebirth (“Midnight Radio”).
 Hedwig’s claim of authenticity is rooted in the credibility of these songs, sonic markers of his life’s journey leading to “Midnight Radio” which calls out like an aural lighthouse marking the way of hope through the storms of betrayal and despair.
 By its conclusion, Hedwig and the Angry Inch transcends the easy definitions of love and gender with anthemic rock power, rallying a cry for all the “misfits and losers” who fail to find acceptance and love and are left to look inward for solace.

 Hedwig and the Angry Inch deftly blends comedy and tragedy with a stellar soundtrack and a welcome supporting appearance by Andrea Martin as Hedwig’s manager.
 With Mitchell’s musical once again winning awards and receiving laudatory reviews, this time for its recent Broadway production, now is the perfect time for Hedwig’s celluloid translation to be rediscovered.
 It’s hard to believe the film is now 15 years old.
 While the DVD still circulates, it technically seems to be out of print and direly needs a release in high-definition.
 The Criterion Collection could do wonders with the film, restore an array of excellent features from the previous DVD, include related documentaries also out of print, and develop new features to celebrate this modern cult masterpiece.
 It’s hard to argue against that poster art of a glittering Hedwig belting it out in close-up, but we see Hedwig’s admiration for Lou Reed and David Bowie as inspiring a pop art cover treatment, much like this Warhol-esque image by Deviant Artist Eli (JulienSane).